teampoltergeist/poltergeist/README.md

 This way your temporary headers will be sent only for the initial request, all subsequent request will only contain your permanent headers.
+However the temporary headers will still be sent on 30x redirects.
+If the headers should not be sent on redirects, specify `permanent: :no_redirect`.

 ### Inspecting network traffic ###